chingizof/car-pull/README.md

 Also, there is a safety policy developed in collaboration with the Univesity that provides the security of both passengers and drivers in the app.

 Our Stack: React, Php, Sql
+Frontend in in our Frontend folder, backend is in Hacklehigh

 Have a good time!